 Embrace the technology that is available

-We have already talked a lot about landscaping software, but that is an industry essential if you are wanting to grow your business.
-It encompasses every part of the tips we have discussed already, automating many of the processes you do on a daily basis.
+We have already talked a lot about landscaping software, but it is an industry essential if you want to grow your business.
+It encompasses all of the tips we have discussed, automating many of the processes you do on a daily basis.
 From quoting to tracking to billing, landscaping software is covering every part of your business.
 Pens and paper just aren’t doing it anymore.
 Technology sells and appeals to your customers.
-Be it a fantastic looking design from multiple angles or rendered in 3D to give them a full view of their backyard.
-Or as simple as automated billing.
-Technology is available to help grow a landscaping business and it should be something to embrace by everyone in the industry.
+Be it a fantastic-looking design from multiple angles or rendered in 3D to give them a full view of their backyard, or something as simple as automated billing.
+Technology is available to help grow a landscaping business, and it should be something to embrace by everyone in the industry.